PaddlePaddle/PaddleSeg/docs/config/pre_config.md

 For data transforms config module, the supported classes in `PaddleSeg/paddleseg/transforms/transforms.py` are registered by `@manager.TRANSFORMS.add_component`.

-For optimizer config module, it supports all optimizer provided by PaddlePaddle.
-Please refer to the [document](https://www.paddlepaddle.org.cn/documentation/docs/zh/api/paddle/optimizer/Overview_cn.html#api).
+For optimizer config module, the supported classes in `PaddleSeg/paddleseg/optimizers` are registered by `@manager.OPTIMIZERS.add_component`.

 For lr_scheduler config module, it supports all lr_scheduler provided by PaddlePaddle.
 Please refer to the [document](https://www.paddlepaddle.org.cn/documentation/docs/zh/api/paddle/optimizer/Overview_cn.html#about-lr).